algorithmx51/Neural-Networking/README.md

 # headless-neat2.h

-This is a copy of neat2.h that is used by systems that do not support graphics.h library or are linux machines
+This is a copy of neat2.h that is used by systems that do not support graphics.h library

 -------------------------------------------------------------